 - To maintain security and inmate accountability to prevent disturbances, assaults, and escapes.

 - To report orally and in writing on inmate conduct and on the quality and quantity of work done by inmates.

 - To report security breaches, disturbances, violations of rules, and any unusual occurrences.

-- Assist in conducting inventory of property, documents and stands watch duty where there is movement on inmates, staff and vehicles.
+- Assisted in conducting inventory of property, documents and stands watch duty where there is movement on inmates, staff and vehicles.

-- Provide control and surveillance of small inmate work squads.
+- Provided control and surveillance of small inmate work squads.

-- Instruct inmates on institutional rules and regulations.
+- Instructed inmates on institutional rules and regulations.

 - Writes incident reports, memos, log entries, progress reports and completes associated forms as required and/or related documentation.

 - Convinced a suspect to confess to three murders after four years of investigation without ever having held a weapon; received award from Sheriff.

 - As a trained officer, my responsibilities included assisting in conducting inventory of property, documents, and stands, as well as, watching movement on inmates, staff, and vehicles.